Marirow/Strawberi-CSS/README.md

 ### Q: Will there be a Garden Module?
 A: No, due to CSS limitations.
 For a practical solution, see [Neonyan's Easy Garden Watering](https://pfq.link/~V9yD).

-### Q: Are you worried about releasing this while the PFQ code rewrite is going on?
+### Q: Are you worried about releasing this while the PFQ Rework is going on?
 A: Not really.
 I trust Niet to do a good job.
+If the HTML changes, Strawberi will update accordingly.